-The following message was written by our President Marc Schaefer.
+The following message was written by our Chief Executive Officer Marc Schaefer.

 Far-fetched?
 Perhaps so, but bank consolidation since the financial crisis of 2008-2009 has continued unabated.

 In 2008, prior to the banking crisis, there were 7,137 commercial banks in the United States.
 The number by February of 2017 had shrunk to 5,141, a total decline since 2008 of 1,996 banks, or 28%.
 During the same period, total bank assets increased from just over $11 trillion to more than $16 trillion, an increase of almost 46%.

 Meanwhile, the average U.S. bank’s total assets have more than doubled since 2008.
 The largest banks, some that were culpable in the financial crisis through their activities and were bailed out by you, the U.S. taxpayer, have been rewarded by growing in size and profitability.

 Credit unions have consolidated too, but for different reasons.
 Some reasons include just maintaining the size and scale needed to keep up with the significant regulatory burden (mostly undeserved for credit unions), as a reaction to the financial crisis, and as embedded in the Dodd-Frank financial industry reform legislation.
 Keeping up with the rapid pace of technology to serve consumers’ needs, and the rising cost of hiring and retaining the best talent also favors credit unions, like Truliant, that are large enough to be viable and relevant to their members.
 Still, credit unions only account for about 7% of all of the deposits and loans of U.S. depository institutions.

 Notably, the top 10 U.S. credit unions account for only 15% of the credit union market, whereas the top 10 banks control about 57% of the banking market.